 Solomon’s statement… As a man thinks in his heart so is he…embraces the whole of a man’s being, and reaches every condition and circumstance of his life.

-God created Adam in His own image and God provided all that he needed for him and his beautiful bride to enjoy a perfect life.
-Sadly they chose their own way rather than walk the path God planned for them and so man’s character was forever flawed.
+God created Adam in His own image and God provided all that Adam needed for himself and his beautiful bride to enjoy a perfect life.
+Sadly they chose their own way rather than walk the path that had God planned for them and so man’s character was forever flawed.

 A division came between Adam and God…the relationship was broken…and all of Adams offspring were to be born slaves of a principle within themselves, which the bible calls sin.